 layout1 taking up almost no time, except on initial page load, and hovering should be much more responsive.
 For me the timings now look like this:

 So now rendering takes up roughly 89% of the runtime when hovering, and everything else takes up 32 milliseconds total.
 That's not one frame, but it's not bad for a Python application!

 Let's put a bow on this lab by speeding up

 render.
 It's actually super easy: we just need to avoid drawing stuff outside the browser window; in the graphics world this is called clipping.
-Now, we need to make sure to draw text that starts outside the browser window but has a part inside the window, so I'm going to update the
+Now, sometimes stuff is half-inside and half-outside the browser window.
+We still want to draw it!
+For that, we’ll need to know where that stuff starts and ends.
+I'm going to update the

 Ok, wait, that's not the code you expected.
 Why 50?
 Why not use

 font.metrics are quite slow: they actually execute text layout, and that takes a long time!
 So I'll be using only y position for clipping, and I'll be using an overapproximation to